 The Council’s Corporate Plan sets out its direction and priorities for four years.
 This is the former plan covering the period of 2019 to 2023.
-For the present corporate plan please go to – The Councils Corporate Plan – Wealden District Council – Wealden District Council
+View the present Council Corporate Plan

 In the 2019 Corporate Plan we highlighted the amount of change in local government we had experienced throughout the period of the previous plan; little did we know what was to come during the period of this plan.
 In the latter part of 2019 we saw the emergence of what we now know to be the largest national peacetime emergency in over a century – COVID-19.

 As a Council and a community we saw a great coming together of effort to combat the pandemic and protect all our residents.
 Alongside dealing with the effect of COVID we have also adopted a new Climate Change Action Plan following our declaration of a climate emergency.
 The action plan sets out how we are going to work towards both the council and the wider District being net-zero CO2 by 2050 at the latest.

 In June 2019, in recognition of the IPCC Special Report on the impacts of global warming of 1.5°C we declared a climate emergency.
 In response to the climate emergency, we have undertaken to work towards net-zero CO2 by 2050 for both the Council and the Wealden District area.

 Following our declaration of a climate emergency we have developed and adopted a Climate Change Action Plan.
 The action plan has identified significant changes that need to happen in relation to policy, behaviour change and technology, locally and nationally to achieve our net zero ambition.

 We have a leadership role to play in examining our own operations, buildings, fleet and services and identifying best practice measures that we can implement for areas within our control.
 Alongside this we also have a role to play in working with partners to facilitate wider change across Wealden as well as to exert influence over Government policy.